View and download these valuable papers authored by Dr. Riane Eisler for progressive policy makers:

 Continuing her work of placing the rights, problems, and aspirations of the majority of humanity — women and children — on the international agenda as integral to a sustainable and just future for all, Eisler proposes that the international legal foundations of the Rome Statute and R2P (Right to Protect) can, and should, be used to end traditions of violence that not only take the lives of millions of women and children but also have very adverse impacts on economic and social health.

-The Social Wealth Economic Indicators (SWEIs) developed by the Center for Partnership Studies demonstrate the enormous economic benefits of investing in the work of caring for people and our environment.
+The Social Wealth Economic Indicators (SWEIs) developed by the Center for Partnership Systems demonstrate the enormous economic benefits of investing in the work of caring for people and our environment.

-Unlike conventional measures such as Gross Domestic Product (GDP), and unlike most GDP alternatives, SWEIs demonstrate the substantial financial return from caring for people and nature – and the enormous costs of not doing so.
+Unlike conventional measures such as Gross Domestic Product (GDP), and unlike most GDP alternatives, the SWEI demonstrates the substantial financial return from caring for people and nature – and the enormous costs of not doing so.

-Unlike other measures, SWEIs pay attention to the status of the majority of the population (women and children) and how this affects everyone’s well-being.
-They are essential for a strong and sustainable economy and to reduce the disproportionate poverty of women and children worldwide.
+Unlike other measures, the SWEI pay attention to the status of the majority of the population (women and children) and how this affects everyone’s well-being.
+It are essential for a strong and sustainable economy and to reduce the disproportionate poverty of women and children worldwide.

 Why do people vote for “strong” leaders who condone violence, debase women, and stoke fear and scapegoating?
 If free elections alone are not the answer, what will it take to build a caring democracy that promotes the wellbeing and full development of all people?